fb

 When do I get my cash back?

-Once you have returned home from your trip you need to courier (to ensure prompt delivery) the Carnet back to AASA head office in order to have the cash deposit refunded.
+Please return your original carnet booklet back to the AA head office (AA Kyalami) by courier for the refund of your cash deposit.
 A properly discharged Carnet should have an entry and exit stamp for every foreign country visited on the stub of each page used.
 The “Certificate of Location”, the last page inside the Carnet, should be stamped by SA Customs on entry, confirming the final destination of the vehicle.
 It is proof to AASA that the vehicle is back in South Africa.
 It may also be stamped at your nearest police station.
 “Certificate of Location” is compulsory and must be completed following visits to Egypt, India, Pakistan and Turkey as proof that your vehicle left the country.
 Note: You will not get your deposit back if the “Certificate of Location” is not completed after visiting these countries.

-Foreign registered vehicles in South Africa, Namibia, Botswana, Lesotho and Eswatini
+Foreign registered vehicles visiting South Africa, Namibia, Botswana, Lesotho and Eswatini

 Carnets issued for vehicles entering South Africa on a temporary basis are normally valid for one year.
-If the Carnet holder wishes to keep the vehicle in RSA for a further year, permission must be granted by the South African Revenue Service.
+If the Carnet holder wishes to keep the vehicle in the SACU area for a further year, permission must be granted by the South African Revenue Service.
 This is arranged for you by AASA Head Office.
 The process is known as “substitution”

 How do I get replacement Foreign Carnet de Passage (CPD)